Cash back cards are offering higher and higher bonuses to compete with other rewards currencies – even up to $500 or more.

 On the bright side, Chase business cards will not count against your 5/24 standing for future applications.

 For the Capital One Spark Cash card, the sign-up bonus is limited to new accountholders.
 If you currently have or have previously had a Spark cash card, you might not be eligible.
-Similarly, the American Express Business Gold card has a once-per-lifetime policy on its welcome bonus, meaning you can only score the offer if you have never owned the card.

 For the U.S. Bank card, similar restrictions apply.
 According to the U.S. Bank website, “account owners are eligible to receive a one-time enrollment bonus for each new Business Cash Reward account type per company.”